OpenBB-finance/OpenBB/website/content/sdk/guides/intros/forecast.md

 ### Plot

-The can also be inspected visually, `openbb.forecast.plot`:
+The data can also be inspected visually, `openbb.forecast.plot`:

 ```python
 openbb.forecast.plot(data=spy, columns = ['Adj Close'])